wintercms/packager/README.md

 Documentation on each command will be forthcoming soon.

+## Limitations

+- Composer uses `symfony/process` under the hood for various actions.
+Most shared hosts will not allow this work, by blocking either the `proc_*` functions or the `pcntl` extension.
+If this is the case for your host, you will be unable to use scripts or some plugins.

 ## Security Implications

 Note that this library does introduce some security implications which you may need to consider before using.